PELVIC FLOOR PROBLEM

 • a prolapse

-• in women, this may be felt as a bulge in the vagina or a feeling of heaviness, discomfort, pulling, dragging or dropping
+• in women, this may be felt as a feeling of heaviness or bulge in the vagina, causing discomfort, pulling, dragging or dropping

-• in men, this may be felt as a bulge in the rectum or a feeling of needing to use their bowels but not actually needing to go
+• in men, this may be felt as a feeling of needing to use their bowels or heaviness in the back passage, but not actually needing to go

 • pain in your pelvic area